IBM-Bluemix/zendcon-2014-hackathon/README.md

 The page lets you type in a question, like "What should I do in Prague" and ask Watson for document passages with answers.
 The web page in the index.html file uses Ajax requests to a PHP based service (implemented in ask.php) which in turn communicates with Watson.

+## Frequently Asked Questions

+0. **How does the Cloudant sample work?** The sample requires the Cloudant services to be bound to the application.
+Once the service is bound, the sample code in index.php pulls the credentials to connect to an application specific Cloudant instance from the VCAP_SERVICES environment variable.
+Once a user opens the application URL, the sample uses the Sag library to connect to your application's Cloudant instance, create a database and insert a JSON object in the database.
+If the insert completes successfully, the "hello world" message from the JSON object is retrieved from the database and echoed back to the browser.

+0. **How do I pass environment variables to my application?** In Bluemix and Cloud Foundry you can use the command line tool to set application-specific environment variables.
+This is done using the ```cf set-env``` command or in your deployment manifest.yml file.
+More details on how to set the environment variables is available from http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block
+You can also use the [email as a service sample](https://github.com/IBM-Bluemix/zendcon-2014-hackathon#sendgrid-email-as-a-service) as an example.